dame-is/cred.blue/README.md

 ### Who created cred.blue?

 It was created by [@dame.is](https://bsky.app/profile/dame.is)!
 Dame has been a part of the Bluesky community from almost the very beginning and is passionate about the AT Protocol.
-Dame was user number Bluesky user #1,216 and is building cred.blue independently.
+Dame was Bluesky user #1,216 and is building cred.blue independently.

 ### Why was cred.blue created?